EmmanuelOladapo1/EmmanuelOladapo1/README.md

 <h1 align="center">Hi 👋, I'm Emmanuel Oladapo</h1>
 <h3 align="center">🔒🚀 Innovative cybersecurity enthusiast passionate about safeguarding the digital realm. 💻 Embracing a multitude of programming languages and DevOps methodologies, with a focus on cloud security, Governance, Risk, and Compliance (GRC), Threat Intelligence, and Penetration Testing. 🛡️ Committed to leveraging expertise to fortify digital infrastructures and advance the mission of creating a safer online environment for all.
-Let's collaborate to strengthen cybersecurity defences and pave the way for a more secure digital future!</h3>
+Let's collaborate to strengthen cybersecurity defenses and pave the way for a more secure digital future!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=emmanueloladapo1&label=Profile%20views&color=0e75b6&style=flat" alt="emmanueloladapo1" /> </p>